IAM RoadSmart: Structure

 and Ash Hall was appointed in 2018 as an ambassador for disabled drivers.

 The charities ambassadors had varied involvement with the charity.
 On rare occasions such as a project with the BRDC's young racing drivers at Silverstone, they were all present.

-Maria Costello as rider ambassador did about 5 engagements per year with the charity and was mostly active at the charities skills days.
-Catie Munnings and Ash Hall both attended large PR events but weren't hugely active within the charity.
+Maria Costello as rider ambassador did about 5 engagements per year with the charity and was mostly active at the charity's skills days.
+Catie Munnings and Ash Hall both attended large PR events but were not very active within the charity.
 David Gallagher was the only paid ambassador and visited IAM Groups, schools, colleges, sixth forms and universities as well as representing the charity at events.
-Paddy Hopkirk was incredibly generous with his time and represented the charity at his ambassadorial engagements with other organisations such as BMW/MINI, BRDC, Silverstone and other organisations that he dealt with when carrying out business for his company Hopkirks.
-Paddy also worked very closely with Young Driver Ambassador David Gallagher and together they delivered a co-presentation to groups around the country as well as continue young driver education work once the IAM's ambassadorial programme finished.
+Paddy Hopkirk represented the charity at his ambassadorial engagements with other organisations such as BMW/MINI, BRDC, Silverstone and other organisations that he dealt with when carrying out business for his company Hopkirks.
+Paddy also worked with Young Driver Ambassador David Gallagher and together they delivered a co-presentation to groups around the country as well as continue young driver education work once the IAM's ambassadorial programme finished.

 Today none of these roles are fulfilled by any of these individuals and it seems the ambassadorial programme is no longer active within the charity.